 Most of Australians rest satisfied with award logos on “About Us” page and a couple of testimonials on the homepage.

 Apart from conventional contacts, lawyers often include a live chat enabling users to receive answers to their questions in real time.
 Moreover, many websites place personal emails of lawyers instead of a corporate one.

-Eastern Europe (plethora of CTAs and contact options)
+Eastern Europe (the plethora of CTAs and contact options)